 Reporting to police and pursuing criminal charges

 SMU urges anyone who has experienced sexual assault, dating violence, domestic violence or stalking to alert police as soon as possible.
-SMU campus authorities can provide assistance in notifying law enforcement authorities, at the victim’s request.
+SMU campus authorities can notify law enforcement authorities, at the victim’s request.

 Sexual assault, dating violence, domestic violence and stalking are crimes punishable under Texas law by imprisonment.
 These acts also are violations of the federal law Title IX and of SMU's Title IX Sexual Harassment Policy.